THE CONFIDENCE MONITOR It's not just for vocalists anymore!

 Step 2: Load Your ProPresenter Library

 ChordProEditor is designed to load an existing ProPresenter library.
 The app will display a list of all the songs (.pro files) within the selected library.
+The title of any songs sourced from MultiTracks will be in orange font while all other song titles will be in white.

 Step 3: Select the song you would like to edit.

-Step 5: Add Chords Using ChordPro Format
+Step 5: Add Chords Using the ChordPro Format

 Add chords to the lyrics at desired places.
 Embed chords within the lyrics using standard ChordPro format with square brackets placing them before the words or syllables you would like the chord to appear above: